 Check out our guides to the best beaches across the Northeast.

-Feel safer avoiding crowds?
-No problem!
-If you’d rather stay home, with a little creativity you can bring the beach into your backyard.
+If you’d rather stay home, with a little creativity you can bring the beach into your backyard for the little ones.

 If the ocean’s too much of a trek, cool down at local pool or lake.
 Outdoor splash parks and water parks are also great at keeping kids entertained for hours.